mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - Distillation using unlabeled data improves semi-supervised learning

 1. Zbontar, Jure, Li Jing, Ishan Misra, Yann LeCun, and Stéphane Deny.
 "Barlow Twins: Self-Supervised Learning via Redundancy Reduction." arXiv preprint arXiv:2103.03230 (2021).
+  - Tries to avoid trivial solution (by new objective function, cross-correlation matrix)!!
+  - Same images ~ augmentation representations are distorted version of each other.
+  - Motivation: Barlows Redundancy-reduction principle
+  - Pair of identical neurons
+  - Just WOW: The hell the idea is!!